We're Code For The People, a specialist WordPress web development agency, based in the UK.

 Retainer-based contracts for updates and maintenance

 We're fully committed on work for existing clients for the next 6-8 weeks.
-But if you have a project starting in July, or if your budget is big enough for us to consider expanding, please get in touch via the form below.
+But if you have a project starting in February, or if your budget is big enough to tempt us, please get in touch via the form below.

 Follow us on Twitter: @cftp